rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 At this point, you would also notice a change in your `Cargo.lock` file noting that the version of the `rand` crate you are now using is `0.3.15`.

-If we wanted to use `rand` version `0.4.0` or any version in the `0.4.x` series, we’d have to update what is in the `Cargo.toml` file to look like this
+If you wanted to use `rand` version `0.4.0` or any version in the `0.4.x` series, you’d have to update the `Cargo.toml` file to look like this instead:
-instead:

 ```toml
 [dependencies]